farid141/indeed-scrapper/README.md

 # indeed-scrapper
 Scrapping all job posts on indeed from given link.
 The result will be saved on csv file.
 You can add exclude_keyword and include_keyword to make job scanning in csv easier.
+Demo Video: https://youtu.be/lr2uDHDlOgQ

 ## Environment settings
 1. Download webdriver according to your web browser